laissez-faire-btc/safe-redaction/BIP.md

 In practice, this means that *absolutely any data* can be written to the blockchain, and *absolutely no data* can be removed.

-An archival node can only be run by a person who is comfortable with this, and comfortable with holding the data that is currently embedded in the blockchain - according to their conscience, and according to their local laws and/or law enforcement.
+An archival node can only be run by a person who is comfortable with this, and also comfortable with holding the data that is currently embedded in the blockchain - according to their conscience, and according to their local laws and law enforcement.

-* illegal content
-* immoral and abhorrent content
-* information hazards
+This BIP deals with the following issues:

+* There is content in the blockchain today, that in some jurisdictions makes it illegal to run a node.
+* The practical options for Bitcoin users today are all-or-nothing.
+If you're not comfortable with arbitrary data on your system, you don't run a node.
+In that case, if you do want to use Bitcoin anyway, then you rely on others to run nodes and keep the network running.
+* Even for people who are comfortable with the data that is in the blockchain today, finding none of it objectionable, something they do find objectionable may get mined tomorrow.

 * vast disparity of views